-The AMA outlined in a recent 141-page analysis why the proposed CVS-Aetna merger would run afoul of federal antitrust law, noting how it would likely harm patients.
+The AMA argued in a 141-page analysis why the proposed CVS-Aetna merger would run afoul of federal antitrust law, noting how it would likely harm patients.
 CVS is one of the two largest players in the retail pharmacy market and operates the largest pharmacy benefit manager.
-The merger also would reduce competition in certain pharmaceutical benefit markets, leading to higher premiums and lower-quality insurance products.
-The merger faces enormous implementation challenges and is unlikely to realize efficiencies that benefit patients.
-Learn more about the AMA’s competitive concerns with this merger.

 The AMA protects patients and physicians by opposing anti-competitive health care mergers.